borgboyone/jquery-ui-table/README.md

 - Resizable headers.
 - Specify minimum, maximum, and initial widths for table columns.
 - Various option formats are accepted: single value, array, and function.
-- Increase header widths via resize beyond apparent table width.
+- Increase header widths during resize beyond apparent table width.
-- Synchronized scrolling of header and footer with the x-axis.
+- Synchronized scrolling of header and footer with the x-axis scrollbar.
-- Limit minimum columns widths to apparent table size during resize.
+- Limit total minimum column widths to apparent table size during resize.
 - Resize function provided for dynamic and fluid layout.
 - Destroy completely restores the table to its initial state.